p4lang/p4c/README.md

 - Python 3 for scripting and running tests

-- Optional: Documentation generation (enabled when configuring with --enable-doxygen-doc) requires Doxygen (1.8.10 or higher) and Graphviz (2.38.0 or higher).
+- Optional: Documentation generation requires Doxygen (1.8.10 or higher) and Graphviz (2.38.0 or higher).

 Backends may have additional dependencies.
 The dependencies for the backends included with `P4C` are documented here: